DevOps-Cert/linuxsystemadministration/README.md

 #	User and Group Management
 https://www.cheatography.com/nhatlong0605/cheat-sheets/lfcs-module2-userandgroupmanagement/
 ##	Local user accounts
 We are going to want several accounts; if they haven't been created already from previous activity.
 Make sure you have fred, sally, and walt.
-For Fred, make sure he is named "Fred Flintstone" and is using shell of
+For Fred, make sure he is named "Fred Flintstone" and is using shell of tcsh and ensure the folders home directory gets created for fred.
 ```
 # useradd -m sally
 # useradd -m walt
-# useradd -c "Fred Flintstone" -s /bin/bash -m fred
+# useradd -c "Fred Flintstone" -s /bin/tcsh -m fred
 # passwd fred
 # su fred
 # sudo chage -l fred